-Professor Ben Bratman teaches the required first-year courses Legal Analysis & Writing and Legislation & Regulation.
-Having studied and performed improvisational theater, he also specializes in teaching a broad set of communication skills for lawyers through a course that he created, entitled Applied Improv for Lawyers.
-In addition, Bratman coordinates Pitt Law’s first-year legal writing program.
-In that capacity, he launched a “standardized client” program providing every first-year student the experience of interviewing a mock client portrayed by a trained standardized patient from Pitt’s School of Medicine.
+Professor Ben Bratman coordinates Pitt Law’s first-year legal writing program and teaches the required first-year courses Legal Analysis & Writing and Legislation & Regulation.
+Having studied and performed improvisational theater, he also specializes in teaching a broad set of communication and “human” skills to law students through a course that he created, entitled Applied Improv for Lawyers.
+In both the Applied Improv course and Legal Analysis & Writing, Bratman has pioneered the use of standardized patients from Pitt’s School of Medicine to portray mock clients in classroom exercises designed to build students’ skills at client interaction and interviewing.
+Pitt Law’s Class of 2025 selected Bratman as the recipient of the Robert T. Harper Excellence in Teaching Award.

 Since 2020, Bratman has served as faculty advisor to the Pitt Legal Income Sharing Foundation (PLISF), and he was selected by Pitt Law students as the Distinguished Public Interest Professor for 2021.
 He has served previously as the faculty advisor to the student Moot Court Board and as the law school’s liaison to the Pennsylvania Board of Law Examiners.
 Before joining the Pitt Law faculty in 2002, Bratman clerked for a United States Magistrate Judge and practiced law in Atlanta, Georgia, and taught for three years at the State University of New York at Buffalo Law School.
 In 2011 – 2012 he served as Visiting Professor of Lawyering Skills at the University of the Pacific, McGeorge School of Law.